How can the flu be prevented?

 What flu vaccine should I get?

 Different flu vaccines are approved for use in different groups of people.
 There are flu shots approved for use in children as young as 6 months of age and flu shots approved for use in adults 65 years and older.
-Flu shots also are recommended for use in pregnant women and people with chronic health conditions.
+Flu shots also are recommended for use in pregnant people and people with chronic health conditions.
 The nasal spray flu vaccine is approved for use in non-pregnant individuals, 2 years through 49 years of age.
 People with some medical conditions should not receive the nasal spray flu vaccine.
 Your provider will know which flu vaccine is best for you.

 Resources